Labo-Lacourse/stepmix/docs/source/index.rst

-StepMix - A package for multi-step estimation of mixture models
+StepMix - A package for stepwise estimation of mixture models
 ===============================================================
 .. raw:: html